openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

   * {many_web_sites}.opensuse.org

 Just two services did not make it in time: the torrent tracker and the email servers.
 Our
-      current tracker software does not support IPv6 â€“ and the dedicated new tracker needs more love from our packager.
+      current tracker software does not support IPv6 – and the dedicated new tracker needs more love from our packager.
 The mail servers are provided by our ISP so we left them as they were.